 Introduction

 Growth-like differentiation factor-15 (GDF15), a Transforming Growth Factor-ß superfamily member, placental derived growth factor, and cytokine, was discovered in 1997 and dubbed macrophage-inhibiting cytokine-1 (MIC-1) (1).
 Circulating levels of GDF15 in adults vary based on sex, age, disease status, and physiological state.
 A large sample study from Scotland found that levels of circulating GDF15 increase with age in both men and women and tended to be higher in those who had cardiovascular disease, cancer, or diabetes (2).
-GDF15 increases in response to many stressors including cardiac injury (3), cachexia of cancer (4), mitochondrial stress (5), intense exercise (6), (7)and most relevant to this work, during pregnancy (2,8–11).
+GDF15 increases in response to many stressors including cardiac injury (3), cachexia of cancer (4), mitochondrial stress (5), intense exercise (6), toxins and inflammatory cytokines(7), and most relevant to this work, during pregnancy (2,8–11).

-Preclinical work with knockout or knockdown models has highlighted the role of GDF15 in body weight regulation (12), appetite (13), and emesis (14)(15).
-In rodents, the effect of GDF15 antagonism through antibodies or knockout on food intake depends on diet.
-When consuming a high fat, high sucrose diet, food intake and body weight increases (13,16); however, when consuming a chow diet, food intake remains similar to wildtype animals (16).
-These models show that GDF15 acts through the GFRAL receptor found in the area postrema of the brain.
-The role of GFRAL in body weight and food intake has been just as critical as GDF15.
-There is evidence of a positive association between GFRAL positive neurons and fat mass/body weight gain (13).
-Interrupting GFRAL receptors in preclinical models does not produce consistent results on weight and feeding behavior.
-One model showed ablating GFRAL (17)in mice resulted in smaller mice at the beginning of the study that then developed increased food intake and weight gain from eating a hyperpalatable diet (17).
-Another noted no differences in food intake, weight accretion, or in size at the onset of the experiment (18).
+Preclinical work with knockout or knockdown models highlight the role of GDF15 in body weight regulation (12), appetite (13), emesis (14), and insulin sensitivity (15).
+In rodents, GDF15 signal interruption impacts food intake in a diet-dependent manner.
+When consuming a high fat, high sucrose diet, food intake and body weight increases (13,16); however, when consuming a chow diet, food intake and body weights remains similar to wildtype animals (16).
+GDF15 acts through the GFRAL receptor found in the area postrema of the brain, where it plays a crucial role in body weight and food intake regulation.
+Positive association between quantities of GFRAL positive neurons and fat mass/body weight gain reinforce its role in weight regulation(13).
+The role of GFRAL in weight and feeding behavior is not clear.
+Ablating GFRAL has resulted in small mice that are susceptible to overnutrition(17) and mice with no notable differences in food intake, weight accretion, or body size (18).

 Overexpression or pharmacologic administration of GDF15 induces weight loss through reductions in food intake (12,17,18).
-GDF15 elevation also results in nausea-like behavior in mice and emesis in shrews (14), reduced changes in food preferences/reduced hyperpalatable susceptibility?
-(19), or a decrease in meal size (20).
-(15)As such, evaluating Gdf15 for its capacity to abrogate dysmetabolism is currently being explored.
+GDF15 elevation also results in nausea-like behavior in mice and emesis in shrews (14), loss of fat taste preference (19), or a decrease in meal size (20).
+Exogenous GDF15 can improve glycemia by reducing endogenous glucose production and improving peripheral insulin resistance, which is abrogated in knockout animals(15).
+As such, evaluating Gdf15 for its capacity to abrogate dysmetabolism is currently being explored.